Wako-F/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type prints the type of file of file named iamafile 13-symbolic_link creates a symolic link to /bin/ls 14-copy_html copies html files from working directory to parent directory
+12-file_type prints the type of file of file named iamafile 13-symbolic_link creates a symolic link to /bin/ls 14-copy_html copies html files from working directory to parent directory 100-lets_move moves all files beginning with a capital letter